WPGlobus/wpglobus-featured-images/readme.txt

 You can install this plugin directly from your WordPress dashboard:

-1. Go to the *Plugins* menu and click *Add New*.
+1. Go to the *Plugins Featured Images* menu and click *Add New*.
 1. Search for *WPGlobus*.
-1. Click *Install Now* next to the WPGlobus plugin.
+1. Click *Install Now* next to the *WPGlobus Featured Images* plugin.
 1. Activate the plugin.

 Alternatively, see the guide to [Manually Installing Plugins](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).